Goto main content

 Map of Humanity & Inclusion's interventions in Guinea Bissau

 Guinea-Bissau is one of the poorest countries in the world.
-Marked by chronic instability, it is faced with many challenges.
+Marked by chronic instability, it faces many challenges.

 Guinea-Bissau is a West African country on the shores of the Atlantic Ocean, bordered to the north by Senegal, and to the east and south by the Republic of Guinea.
 Guinea-Bissau has a surface area of 36,120 sq.km, of which 28,000 sq.km is land and 8,120 sq.km is sea.
 The main cities are Bissau (the capital), Cacheu, Bafata and Gabu.

-Political instability has had a serious impact on the Guinea-Bissau economy.
-The country’s growth is driven by the food-producing agricultural sector and by cashew nut production, which remains the cornerstone of the economy.
-This economic concentration has had direct consequences for the poorest members of the population in terms of inclusion and food security.
+Political instability has had a serious impact on the country’s economy.
+Its growth is driven by the food-producing agricultural sector and by cashew nut production, which remains the cornerstone of the economy.
+This economic concentration has direct consequences for the poorest members of the population in terms of inclusion and food security.

 Because of past conflicts, weapons circulate in large numbers in Guinea-Bissau and each household owns at least one firearm.
 Initiatives to reduce the number of weapons in circulation have had little success so far.

-Guinea Bissau is prone to natural disasters.
-Floods on low-lying land threaten to reduce the amount of land available to grow rice and vegetables, while rising sea levels and the lack of anti-salt dikes threaten the country’s mangrove crops.
-Cashew nut yields, the country’s main source of wealth, could also be hit by phytosanitary risks and the reduction in farmland caused by climate change.
+Guinea Bissau is prone to natural disasters caused by floods on low-lying land, which can reduce the amount of land available to grow rice and vegetables.
+Rising sea levels and the lack of anti-salt dikes also threaten the country’s mangrove crops.
+Cashew nut yields, the country’s main source of wealth, could also be affected by phytosanitary risks and the reduction in farmland caused by climate change.

 Number of HI staff: 0